 Brief BiographyHome > People > Paul L. Houston > Brief Biography

 Home Research Education People

 Chemical Kinetics and Reaction Dynamics Textbook

-Houston was also Chair of the Cornell Department of Chemistry and Chemical Biology from 1997-2001, and previously served as Senior Associate Editor of the Journal of Physical Chemistry and as Chairman of the Division of Laser Science of the American Physical Society.
 His research centers on the interaction of light with matter, particularly how light causes or can be used to study chemical reactions in such environments as the upper atmosphere and in combustion flames.
 He is also interested in using light to study materials, both inorganic, such as light-emitting devices, and organic, such as biofilms.
-He has authored or co-authored approximately 150 publications in the field of physical chemistry and a textbook on chemical kinetics.
-In 2001 he shared the Herbert Broida Prize of the American Physical Society with colleague David W. Chandler.
-In 2002 he was elected as a Fellow of the American Association for the Advancement of Science, and in 2003 as a Fellow of the American Academy of Arts and Sciences.
+He has authored or co-authored approximately 170 publications in the field of physical chemistry and a textbook on chemical kinetics.
+In 2001 he shared with David W. Chandler the Herbert P. Broida Prize of the American Physical Society for work on product imaging in chemical dynamics.
+He was elected a fellow of the American Academy of Arts and Sciences in 2003.